carnestoltes/bk2245-logger/README.md

 # B&K 2245 Raspberry Pi Logger & WebSocket Gateway

 This project collects measurement data from a Brüel & Kjær 2245 sound level meter via its HTTP (WebXi) API using a Raspberry Pi.
-It stores data locally and optionally exposes it in real time using a WebSocket server.
+Exposes it in real time using a WebSocket server.

 ---